-2024 Concert Series
+2025 Concert Series

 Hausmann Concert Series at Maritime Museum of San Diego

-Ninth Season Opened on February 18
+2025 Season Opened on January 26

 Concerts at Maritime Museum of San Diego Offer a Unique Mix of Music on the Water

-The Hausmann Quartet and Maritime Museum of San Diego are excited to partner to present the ninth season of Haydn Voyages: Music at the Maritime, a quarterly concert series performed aboard one of the Museum’s historic world-class vessels, the 1898 steam ferryboat Berkeley that operated for 60 years on San Francisco Bay.
+The Hausmann Quartet and Maritime Museum of San Diego are excited to partner to present the tenth season of Haydn Voyages: Music at the Maritime, a quarterly concert series performed aboard one of the Museum’s historic world-class vessels, the 1898 steam ferryboat Berkeley that operated for 60 years on San Francisco Bay.

 Click here for Press Release